Nazanin1369/UdacityResume/README.md

+### To view
+Resume hosted on github at http://nazanin1369.github.io

 ## Udacity Explanation: How do I complete this project?

 1. Go to the [Javascript Basics course](https://www.udacity.com/course/ud804) and select "View Course Materials."